El Cid ’The Lord’ – Medieval Castilian Leader Known For His Courage And Extraordinary Military Skills

 Marcos Giráldez de Acosta painting (1864) depicting the "Santa Gadea Oath."
 In the middle of the scene, Alfonso VI (with red cape) is swearing with his right hand on the Bible that he did not take part in the murder of his brother Sancho II, while El Cid stands as a witness in front of him.
 Image credit: Marcos Hiráldez Acosta - Public Domain

 He took the young Rodrigo to court to give him the best possible education in all areas.
-In particular, Rodrigo was trained in the art of war and soon showed his bravery in the field as one of the foremost Knights of Spain.
+In particular, Rodrigo was trained in the art of war and soon showed his bravery as one of the foremost Knights of Spain.

 His extraordinary skills were necessary because Sancho now had problems with the Muslims, who constantly threatened to penetrate the kingdom.
 Rodrigo was, therefore, appointed commander-in-chief of the country's troops.
 In a series of violent battles, he successfully drove the Muslims away from the country's borders.
 He also helped Sancho to deal with his siblings.